CopterExpress/clover/docs/en/mocap_clover.md

     - Data Collection: Once the motion capture system is properly set up and calibrated, you can start collecting data for your UAV research.
 The system will continuously track the positions and movements of the markers on the UAV in real-time, providing precise data that can be used for various analyses and experiments.
     - Data Analysis: Analyze the captured data using appropriate software to extract relevant information for your UAV research.
 This may involve tracking the UAV's position, velocity, acceleration, orientation, and other parameters, and analyzing how they change over time or in response to different conditions or inputs.

-Overall, setting up a motion capture system for UAV research requires careful planning, precise marker placement, accurate system calibration, and thorough validation to ensure accurate and reliable data collection for your research purposes.
+Overall, configuring a motion capture system for UAV research requires careful planning, precise marker placement, accurate system calibration, and thorough validation to ensure accurate and reliable data collection for your research purposes.

-2. **Data Transfer**: With the data aquired from the MoCap system, the main goal in this section is to transfer it to the raspberry Pi onboard the Clover and remap it to the flight controller/PX4 for control.
+2. **Data Transfer**: With the data acquired from the MoCap system, the main goal in this section is to transfer it to the raspberry Pi onboard the Clover and remap it to the flight controller/PX4 for control.
 A summary of the steps are listed:

     - Data Acquisition: The motion capture system continuously tracks the position and orientation (pose) of the UAV using markers attached to the UAV and cameras positioned in the capture volume.
 The system calculates the 3D pose of the UAV in real-time. and can be viewed through the motive software.